-If you love casino games, blackjack offers you the best odds of walking away from the table a winner.
+If you love casino games, you probably win at blackjack, at least some of the time.
+And blackjack offers the best odds of walking away from the table a winner.
 You measure how good or bad the odds are at a casino game by the house edge.
 The higher the house edge, the worse the game is for the player.

 Roulette, for example, has a house edge of 5.26%.
 This means that in the long run, the casino expects to win $5.26 for every $100 you wager on the game.